 We found this magnificent solid oak frame, at one time the base for a table, languishing at an antiques auction in France.
 It was held together with a metal brace and was missing its top; as if someone had started a restoration project and given up.
 We concluded that this relic deserved a new lease on life as a dining table and dedicated ourselves to making it happen.
-Thanks to the skills of remarkable woodworker, George Greider, the result is a magnificent oak dining table that comfortably seats six and extends to seat ten, possibly even twelve, people
+Thanks to the skills of remarkable woodworker, George Greider, the result is a magnificent oak dining table that comfortably seats six and extends to seat ten, possibly even twelve, people.

 What persuaded us to take on this project was the magnificence of the four terms or figures forming the four legs of the table.
 A term, named for the Roman god Terminus, who was responsible for boundaries, was used in Roman architecture to delineate space such as support pillars for temples.
 In furniture designed during the Renaissance in France, terms were used as decorative elements providing the boundaries at either side of a cabinet and as supporting members for table tops and cabinet layers.
 Terms are distinguished from their better known cousins, caryatids, by being male rather than female figures.
 Such male figures are also known as telamons and atlantes and were used extensively by Hugues Sambin in the furniture he designed throughout his career that got its start at Fontainebleau at the time of King François I.

 For this table, the figures are fantastic, in the sense of springing from fantasy -- an elongated face surrounded by bushy hair at the top and a luxuriant beard below, the mouth wide open in the tradition of the grotesque figures so prevalent in Roman design and adopted enthusiastically by Renaissance painters such as Raphael and especially Rosso Fiorentino while at Fontainebleau.